Natalia Republic: European settlement and setbacks

 Two days later, Dingane ordered the execution of Retief and all of his party, 66 whites and 34 Khoikhoi servants.
 The Zulu king commanded his impis to kill all the Boers who had entered Natal.
 The Zulu forces crossed the Tugela River the same day, and the most advanced parties of the Boers were massacred, many at a spot near where the town of Weenen now stands, its name (meaning wailing or weeping) commemorating the event.
 Other of the farmers hastily laagered and were able to repulse the Zulu attacks; the assailants suffered serious loss at a fight near Bushman River.
 In one week after the murder of Retief, the Zulus had killed 600 Boers.

 Hearing of the attack on the Boers, the British settlers at the bay sent a force to help them.
 Robert Biggar commanded 20 British and a following of 700 friendly Zulus and crossed the Tugela River near its mouth.
 On 17 April, in a desperate fight with a Zulu force, the British were overwhelmed and only four Europeans escaped to the bay.
 Pursued by the Zulus, the surviving inhabitants of Durban took refuge on a ship then in harbour.
 After the Zulus retired, fewer than a dozen Englishmen returned to live at the port; the missionaries, hunters, and other traders returned to Cape Colony.

 The Boers had repelled the Zulu attacks on their laagers; joined by others from the Drakensberg, about 400 men under Hendrik Potgieter and Piet Uys advanced to attack Dingane.
-On 11 April, they were attacked and with difficulty cut their way out.
+On 11 April, they fell into a trap and with difficulty cut their way out.
 Among those slain were Piet Uys and his son Dirk, aged 15.